amandakaoo/amandakaoo.github.io/resume.md

 ## Experience

 #### *UW Circle K International ([CKI]), Seattle, Washington*
 *Member/Volunteer (Sept.
-2018 – Present)*
+2018 – April 2020)*
-- Serviced the Great Seattle Area Community, including some weekly events: Food Bank, Soup Kitchen
+- Joined the Great Seattle Area Community to attend the weekly events, which includes Food Bank, Soup Kitchen and some volunteer events that can solid help the neighborhoods
-- Examples of Volunteer Events: Clothing Drives, Books to Prisoners, Lake Washington Clean Up, etc.
+- Joined meaningful Volunteer Events to help people, including Clothing Drives, Books to Prisoners, Lake Washington Clean Up and other helpful events

 #### *Chinese Information and Service Center ([CISC]), Seattle, Washington*
 *Volunteer (Sept.
 2017 – February 2020)*
-- Helped immigrants throughout Seattle areas achieve success in their new community by providing ESL classes, computer classes, and other support services/Served over 400 people in the community
+- Supported immigrants from non-Native English-speaking countries to settle in Seattle by managing and providing ESL classes, computers classes and other helpful services for 400+ people in the community
-- One on one mock interview for the Chinese immigrants who want to pass the citizenship tests and become U.S. citizens
+- Tutored immigrants for further steps to become U.S. citizens, such as passing the citizenship tests by one-on-one mock interviewed; Mental helps for immigrants by providing consultation, services, and related works

 #### *Shanghai Children’s Art Theatre (SHCAT)*
 *Intern (July 2018 – August 2018)*
-- Assisted in preparing and hosting various programs by abroad theatrical companies
+- Researched and managed child art related theatrical companies around the world
-- Assisted in preparing information and research materials in oversea performing artists
-- Assisted in managing stage sets in the theatre
+- Joined the process of the program which aims at the drama for children with special needs, launching of master class training and localization creation of play from British Theatre
+- Organized venue planning and events throughout the process

 #### *Taiwanese Youth Alliance of Pacific Northwest (TYAPN), University of Washington*
 *Event Planning and HR Panel Officer (Sept.
 2017 – June 2018)*
 - Held events and provided a platform for students in the Pacific Northwest and locals to network while spreading the Taiwanese culture and strive to cultivate talents
-- Reach out to other related organizations to join the events, organized conferences and community events
+- Connected with other related organizations for further possibilities, covering with events engagement, conferences and community events

 ## Skills
 ##### Programming Languages & Tools
 * HTML
+* Markdown
 * ArcMap
 * Tableau
+* QGIS
 * Beginning Python

 ##### Languages